 - Plaque with the Journey to Emmaus and Noli Me Tangere

-- This ivory plaque shows the Journey to Emmaus and Jesus telling Mary Magdalene not to touch him or “Noli me tangere” which is Latin for “Don’t Touch Me”.
-According to the Gospels, Jesus appeared to his disciples several times after the Resurrection, including on the road from Jerusalem to Emmaus.
+- This ivory plaque shows the Journey to Emmaus and Jesus telling Mary Magdalene not to touch him or “Noli me tangere,” which is Latin for “Don’t Touch Me.”
+According to the Gospels, Jesus appeared to his disciples several times after the Resurrection.
+Including on the road from Jerusalem to Emmaus.
 The top of this plaque shows the disciples lament the Crucifixion, while Jesus explains the redemptive nature of his sacrifice.
-The bottom of this plaque shows the scene where Jesus appears to Mary Magdalene, who when she recognises him, he tells her not to touch him since the Ascension has not yet occurred.
+The bottom of this plaque shows the scene where Jesus appears to Mary Magdalene, who when she recognizes him, he tells her not to touch him since the Ascension has not yet occurred.